oxinabox/DataDepsPaths.jl/README.md

 The DataDep would define the root of the path.

-When asked for a file (or directory) within that DataDep root,
+When asked for a file (or directory) within that DataDep root, it would look for a satisfier (matching selecting the first that matches), then execute it.

 ## Examples